codesharedot/quantum-resistant-ledger-price/README.md

-# bitrue-coin price
+# medx price

-Gets the bitrue-coin price with Python (from JSON).
+Gets the medx price with Python (from JSON).

 https://pythonbasics.org